South Shields: Lighthouses and pier

 In 1928, both the South Pier and the Groyne lights were converted from incandescent gas to automatic electric operation.
 They were run off mains electricity (the gas lights being retained as an emergency standby).
 At the same time each lighthouse was equipped with an electrically activated fog bell; these were switched on and off remotely from a control hut in the pier blockyard.
 In the event of a power cut, each bell was designed to keep ringing for a further six hours.
 In 1961 the Commissioners installed a groundbreaking system by which the two fog bells would be switched on and off by the keepers on duty in the Tynemouth Pier lighthouse, using an 'infra-red ray' beamed across the river.
 This was in turn replaced by a radio link to an automatic fog detector when the latter lighthouse was automated in 1967.
 At the same time the South Shields lights were themselves fully automated, with the addition of standby diesel alternators and automatic lamp changers.

 In 1999, the white sector of the light was intensified by the addition of a PEL sector light above the optic, with the same occulting characteristic but a range of 19 nautical miles (rather than 13, as previously).
 The installation of this powerful light (which is visible during the day as well as by night), rendered the High and Low Lights of North Shields redundant, and they were therefore decommissioned at the same time.
-The Herd Groyne lighthouse was refurbished and repainted in 2014, and still acts as a navigational aid to ships entering the River Tyne.
-In 2015 it was stated that the fog bells on the two lighthouses were no longer operational.
+The Herd Groyne lighthouse was refurbished and repainted in 2014, and again (with support from the Barbour Foundation) in 2024.

+Both lighthouses continue to act as navigational aids to ships entering the River Tyne, though in 2015 it was stated that the fog bells on the two lighthouses were no longer operational.
+Port of Tyne (as successor to the Tyne Improvement Commission) has been 'custodian' of the lighthouses and pier since 1968.